mcanouil/awesome-quarto/README.md

 - [Quarto for Academics](https://www.youtube.com/watch?v=EbAAmrB0luA) - This video highlights some of Quarto's features that are especially useful for academics, as educators and as researchers by Mine Çetinkaya-Rundel.
 - [Quarto Dashboards](https://www.youtube.com/watch?v=_VGJIPRGTy4) - This video highlights the new dashboard feature arriving in Quarto 1.4 by Charles Teague.
 - [Parameterized Quarto reports improve understanding of soil health](https://www.youtube.com/watch?v=lbE5uOqfT70) - posit::conf(2023) talk by Jadey Ryan provides an example workflow of creating parameterized reports with HTML and MS Word outputs (materials: <https://jadeynryan.github.io/2023_posit-parameterized-quarto/>).
+- [posit::conf(2024) Quarto talks](https://quarto.org/docs/blog/posts/2024-11-06-conf-talks/) - Videos of talks from posit::conf(2024) are posted, compiled playlist of Quarto talks available on YouTube.
+- [posit::conf(2024) Quarto workshop materials](https://quarto.org/docs/blog/posts/2024-10-15-conf-workshops-materials/index.html) - Materials from three Quarto workshops at posit::conf(2024), including "Hello Quarto", "Quarto Websites" and "Beautiful documents with Quarto", all available to learn and teach from.
+- [posit::conf(2025) Quarto talks](https://quarto.org/docs/blog/posts/2025-11-24-conf-talk-videos/) - Videos of talks from posit::conf(2025) showcasing Quarto, including talks on using Quarto for reports, election night reporting, business collaboration, and more.
+- [posit::conf(2025) Quarto workshop materials](https://quarto.org/docs/blog/posts/2025-10-27-conf-workshops-materials/) - Materials from Quarto workshops at posit::conf(2025), including "Branded Websites, Presentations, Dashboards, and PDFs with Quarto" and "Extending Quarto", all available to learn and teach from.

 ## Supported editors